-If the school has a concern about the behaviour of a pupil with an EHC plan, it will make contact with the local authority to discuss the issue.
+If the school has a concern about the behaviour of a student with an EHC plan, it will make contact with the local authority to discuss the issue.
 If appropriate, the school may request an emergency review of the EHC plan.
+Contact for local authority here SEND Local Offer